srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 1. On the **View** menu, click **Terminal**.

-    Verify that the command prompt shows the folder path to the **vibrationdevice** folder.
+    Verify that the command prompt shows the folder path to the **sensor-v-3000** folder.

 1. To run the app in the terminal, enter the following command: